amarbhatia/Dynamic-Word-Tag-Cloud-Generator-With-jQuery-And-CSS3---jQWCloud/README.md

   {word: 'Chintan', weight: 22}
 ]

-#The JavaScript to generate a basic word cloud in the page.
+4 The JavaScript to generate a basic word cloud in the page.

 $("#wordCloud").jQWCloud({
   words: myData
 });

-#Customize the word cloud with the following options.
+5 Customize the word cloud with the following options.

 $("#wordCloud").jQWCloud({

   // title